prolificinteractive/swift-style-guide/BestPractices.md

 #### Annotations ####

-You can also provide different annotations to inform the developer about the code she/he is looking at.
+You can provide different annotations to inform other developers about the code they are looking at.
 Different keywords are available, such as `important` to highlight critical information, `note` to provide additional information, `warning` to warn other developers about this piece of code.